stuurpropje/bdacaII-2026-elean/README.md

 The full analysis can be ran by opening the [`analysis.ipynb`](./notebooks/analysis.ipynb) jupyter notebook in an editor of your choice and running everything.
 This notebook assumes that you open it in VSCode, but a standard JupyterLab environment is also functional.
 The outputs can be seen in [`tables/`](./tables/), which were downloaded from this analysis notebook.

 ---

-## Methodology
-1.  **Data Collection:** 30 days of data (22 Feb 2026 up and until 23 Mar 2026) were collected across Wikipedia (page views), BoardGameGeek (play counts), and eBird (real-world sightings).
-2.  **Primary Analysis:** A Fixed-Effects Panel Regression model evaluates daily variance in page views relative to a bird's historical average.
-3.  **Placebo Test:** A robustness check using a control group of 170 North American birds not featured in the game to ensure observed variance is related to Wingspan.
-4.  **Network Analysis:** A network analysis of Wikipedia links between Wingspan birds, which are then clustered using the Louvain community detection algorithm.